Afirot/PHPLogin/README.md

 First, you need to create a table in your database with the columns username, hash, userid.

-You can also add another tables, like role, name, etc, but that three columns are the minimum to make the app work.
+You can also add another tables, like role, name, etc, but these three columns are the minimum to make the app work.

 ```mysql
 CREATE TABLE users (